Comments are welcome but please have the courtesy to sign your name. Unsigned comments will be deleted.

 The facts

-1. Peter Miller was the pastor of the Reformed Church in the Tulpehocken area of what is now Berks and Lebanon counties.
-He went to Ephrata and joined the Seventh Day Baptists in 1735 after Conrad Beissel traveled to the Tulpehocken and preached there.
-He succeeded Conrad Beissel as leader of the Cloister.
-He is known to have mastered four languages--German, Latin, (Holland) Dutch, English, and possibly Greek.
+2. Peter Miller was the pastor of the Reformed Church in the Tulpehocken area of what is now Berks County.
+He went to Ephrata and joined the Seventh Day Baptists in 1735 after Conrad Beissel traveled to the Tulpehocken and preached there.[3]
+He succeeded Conrad Beissel as leader of the Cloister and is known to have mastered four languages--German, Latin, (Holland) Dutch, and English.
+He translated the Martyrs’ Mirror from Dutch to German for the Mennonites.
 One twisted version of the story says Peter Miller emigrated to Pennsylvania as a child with his parents.
 He was a fully educated single adult when he arrived in Philadelphia.

 3. Peter Miller was a friend of Benjamin Franklin and corresponded with him on various matters.
-There is no proof he was a personal friend of George Washington.
-Some accounts of this story claim Peter Miller and George Washington went to the same school, which is not true because Peter Miller was educated in a theological seminary in Germany.
-George Washington ordered the Seventh Day Baptists to care for the sick and wounded after the Battle of Brandywine but there is no record he personally visited the place.
+There is no proof he was personally acquainted with George Washington.
+One retelling of this story claims Peter Miller and George Washington went to the same school.
+Peter Miller was educated in a theological seminary in Heidelberg, Germany.
+The Seventh Day Baptists were ordered to care for the sick and wounded after the Battle of Brandywine but there is no record George Washington personally visited the place.
+The Moravian Brotherhood in Lititz was also ordered to care for the sick and wounded.

-4. There is nothing in colonial records about a trial for Whitman.
-There is record of Michael Widman, tavern-owner, who "absconded to the English from the county of Lancaster."
-His entire estate was seized on May 1, 1778, and later sold for the benefit of the revolution.
-(Pennsylvania Archives Sixth Series vol. 12, p.
-289-97.)
+4. There is a record of Michael Widman, tavern-owner, who "absconded to the English from the county of Lancaster."
+His entire estate was seized on April 24, 1778, for the benefit of the State.
+His "Goods and Chattels" (belongings) were sold on May 1, 1778.
+[4]

-Lancaster County deed Q-433 clearly recites the law regarding the estates of traitors.
-It states that when Michael Whitman failed to appear for trial on charges of treason he was automatically convicted of High Treason.
+Lancaster County deed Q-433 clearly recites the law passed March 6, 1778, regarding the estates of traitors and states that when Michael Whitman failed to appear for trial on charges of treason on May 8, 1778, he was automatically convicted of High Treason.
 Therefore, the Commonwealth of Pennsylvania had the lawful right to claim and sell his estate.
-He owned four properties which were sold on public auction to Michael Diffenderfer on March 15, 1780.
-He sold two of the parcels of land to John Wright on March 15, 1787 (Lancaster County deed FF-452).
+He owned four properties in Cocalico Township which were sold on public auction to Michael Diffenderfer on August 5, 1779, which were deeded to him on March 15, 1780.
+(Ephrata was in Cocalico Township at that time.)
+Diffenderfer sold two of the parcels of land to John Wright on March 15, 1787.
+The tavern was on one of those properties.
+[5]

 --------------------------------------------

-Be careful of repeating this story as truth.
-There is much in it that is questionable and cannot be proven.
-It has has been retold and distorted so often it begins to resemble the fables of the cherry tree and Washington kneeling in the snow to pray at Valley Forge.
+This story has been retold and distorted so often it begins to resemble the fables of the cherry tree and Washington kneeling in the snow to pray at Valley Forge.
+As Mark Twain said, "I remembered more than I knew at the time."

 All that being said, it is true that the power of love and forgiveness is the way to conquer enemies and turn them into friends.
 There are many other true stories which can be told to teach that lesson.